It’s not uncommon for people to question the difference between VRV and VRF Air Conditioning Systems. But fret not, we’re here to clear the confusion.

 The logic behind the operation of VRV and VRF systems largely depends on the manufacturer and is usually not disclosed.
 However, in such systems, the input will be influenced by the outside temperature of the surroundings as well as given by the user depending on his/her desired temperature.
 The system then receives the data, after which its logic is implemented in order to provide the most suitable temperature for the area while ensuring optimal power consumption.

-The VRV and VRF system’s ability to change the temperature according to its surroundings is considered one of its main reasons why its hailed for its efficiency.
+The VRV and VRF system’s ability to change the temperature according to its surroundings is considered one of the main reasons why its hailed for its efficiency.

 Let’s see how a typical VRV and VRF system work: